-- 1. EC FW is broken or not exited result in Microchip CEC1702 cannot load EC FW for authentication. - (1) Authentication fail include below scenarios Configuration table is missing or modified Public key is missing or modified Protected area or signature is modified Flash empty - if active flash is still authentication failed after recovery sequence, Microchip CEC1702 stop the process and showing LED behavior. - 4.
+- 1. EC FW is broken or not exited result in Microchip CEC1702 cannot load EC FW for authentication. - 2 (1) Authentication fail include below scenarios Configuration table is missing or modified Public key is missing or modified Protected area or signature is modified

+Flash empty

+- If active flash is still authentication failed after recovery sequence, Microchip CEC1702 stop the process and showing LED behavior. - 4.
 If backup flash authentication is failed cause by configuration table, public key or protected area is broken.
 Microchip CEC1702 stop the process and showing LED behavior. - Front panel LED is controlled by BMC or Microchip CEC1702.
 Once Microchip CEC1702 is working(Auth or recovery), the front panel LED is controlled by Microchip CEC1702 and vice versa.

-2-5 Rear System LAN LEDs
+2-4 Rear System LAN LEDs

 No. Name Color Status Description

-1. 1GbE Speed LED Yellow On 1 Gbps data rate
+401.5 Yellow On 1 Gbps data rate

-Green On 100 Mbps data rate
+1. 1.
+1GbE Speed LED Green On 100 Mbps data rate

 N/A Off 10 Mbps data rate

-2. 1GbE Link / Activity LED Croon On Link between system and network or no access
+1GbE Link/ Activity LED On Link between system and

+Green network or no access

-Green Blink Data transmission or reception is occurring.
+2. Blink Data transmission or receiving is occurring

-N/A Off No data transmission or reception is occurring.
+N/A Off No data transmission or

+receiving is occurring